Chantel Brink

 Iron Deficiency

-While dark circles alone don’t indicate iron deficiency, also known as anemia, if you’re experiencing other symptoms like fatigue, frequent colds and dizziness along with dark under eye circles, you need to get your iron levels checked with a complete blood count.
-The connection between under eye circles and iron deficiency lies in your body’s ability to carry oxygen to your cells; if your iron levels drop too low, your body’s ability to create hemoglobin is comprised.
+While dark circles alone don’t indicate iron deficiency, also known as anemia, if you’re experiencing other symptoms like fatigue, frequent colds, and dizziness along with dark under-eye circles, you need to get your iron levels checked with a complete blood count.
+The connection between under-eye circles and iron deficiency lies in your body’s ability to carry oxygen to your cells; if your iron levels drop too low, your body’s ability to create hemoglobin is compromised.
 The result?
 Under eye discoloration due to a lack of blood flow!